COME IN AND STAY AWHILE

 SHARE

 Annie Woodford is from a mill town in the Virginia Piedmont.
 She is the author of Bootleg (Groundhog Poetry Press, 2019).
-Her second book, Where You Come from Is Gone (2022), is the winner of Mercer University’s 2020 Adrienne Bond Prize and the 2022 Weatherford Award for Appalachian Poetry.
+Her second book, Where You Come From Is Gone (2022), is the winner of Mercer University’s 2020 Adrienne Bond Prize and the 2022 Weatherford Award for Appalachian Poetry.
 Her work has appeared or is forthcoming in Cutleaf, MQR Mixtape, Gulf Coast Online, Southern Humanities Review, and Appalachian Review, among others.

 1 thought on “How to Pluck the Hell out of a Heart”